Please ensure you are covered by individual or practice membership before booking an event

 Understanding the cause of laminitis has taken a great leap forward over the last 15 years with much research establishing the crucial role of hyperinsulinaemia (Hyperinulinaemia-Associated Laminitis, HAL).
 Recommended preventative approaches have generally comprised dietary restriction and encouragement of more exercise but have been plagued by poor compliance and subsequent failure, resulting in the all too common scenario of repeated bouts of laminitis.
 This presentation will explain how improved compliance and greater success can be achieved by understanding and focussing on the specific key target: post-prandial hyperinsulinaemia.
 A logical and practical approach will be explained.

-Ophthalmic Emergencies - held via Zoom
+Ophthalmic Emergencies - Zoom Recording

 Talk by Claire Bradley MVB BSAVA PgCertSAOphthal MRCVS Senior Clinician in Veterinary Ophthalmology.